llafuente/noboxout-orm/README.markdown

             this.__parent();
         }
     }, {
+        // NOTE!!
+        // Norm has column prefix.
+        // It's highly recompensed to avoid collisions, norm didn't handle collisions (maybe never will)
         prefix: "cn_",

+        // tableName is the Class name lowercased by default
         tableName: "countries"

-        // notes:
         // primaryKey is "id" by default
-        // tableName is the Class name lowercased by default });
+    });

     Session = norm.define("Session", {